apoishi/pixels-art/README.md

 - Checks if the button contains the text \'VQV\'

-- Checks if the input is positioned between the color palette and the pixel frame
+- Checks if the input is positioned between the color palette and the pixel board

 - Checks if the button is positioned next to the input